 13. Entries should be made on the online entry system as early as possible before midnight on 30th September 2023.
 If the PDF/EPUB of the completed manuscript or book cover are not available when making an entry, they may be uploaded later provided an entry has been made before the 30th September cut off date.

 PLEASE NOTE the entry cap of 500 entries for the awards.
 If this cap is reached prior to 30th September 2023, entries for the awards will be closed and no further entries will be accepted.

 14. Each entry will go to a team of three readers, and a shortlist of potential winners for each category will be identified from the results of this assessment.
-The shortlists for each category will be announced in February 2023.
-The winner of each category will be announced at the Romantic Novel Awards event to be held in March 2023 (exact date to be confirmed.).
+The shortlists for each category will be announced early in 2023.
+The winner of each category will be announced at the Romantic Novel Awards event to be held on May 13th 2023.

 15. Shortlisted authors are requested to be available for publicity purposes and to attend the awards event.
 Please note that the RNA does not undertake to pay for entrants, publishers, agents or individual authors to attend the awards event.
 It is the responsibility of the shortlisted authors and their agents/publishers to make sure they book tickets for the awards in plenty of time.

 16. Publishers or authors of shortlisted titles will be expected to supply details of a publicity contact (if available) for each author, together with an author photograph, large digital image of the book cover, press release and any other relevant information.
 Publishers or authors should also be prepared to provide a reasonable number of additional copies of each shortlisted title for PR purposes.

 17. Each book submitted must meet the relevant description for the category in which the book is entered: